trillesgian29-cpu/Barangay-Permit-Tracker/README.md

 ---

-> 💬 *Built to serve the community of Barangay San Jose, Polangui, Albay — and as a demonstration of what simple web technology can do for local governance.*# Barangay-Permit-Tracker
+> 💬 *Built to serve the community of Barangay Tinapian, Manito, Albay — and as a demonstration of what simple web technology can do for local governance.
+Dataset included is for testing only.*
 This project demonstrates how AI applications can be applied to community governance, making record management more transparent, organized, and scalable.